 11. Work Trade

 If we want our cities to thrive in the long run, we need to make sure they offer housing options for everyone.
-What's your favorite affordable housing solution?
-Please share in comments.
+What’s your favorite affordable housing solution?
+Please share in comments on social media and be sure to tag Shareable.

 This post is part of Shareable’s and San Francisco Public Press’ exploration of affordable housing solutions during June and July 2014.
 Check out the rest of the series here.
 And our policy guide here, which has housing recommendations.